ziggyorri/ColabWithSi/README.md

 # CollabWith SI
 #File búið til af Sigurði Orra Hjaltason fyrir eina tilganginn að fá Sindra Pálson til að laga stafsettningavillur.
-#Höfundar: Sigurður Orri as: 'ziggyorri'; Sindri as: 'sindripal' and/or 'SKULL_HAX hornaldo'.
+#Höfundar: Sigurður Orri as: 'ziggyorri' and/or 'Sigurður Orri Hjaltason'; Sindri as: 'sindripal' and/or 'SKULL_HAX hornaldo'.

 #to do list{
 	index{